On ne voit bien qu'avec le cœur, the original French |

 6. Le cœur :

 Defining 'heart' is one of the more subtle exercises in lexicology.
 One French dictionary defines it, among other things, as: Siège de l'affection, de la tendresse, de l'amour; Sièges des pensées intimes; ...
 Disposition à être ému, à compatir.
 'Seat of the affections, of tenderness, of love; Seat of intimate thoughts; ...
 Disposition of being moved, having sympathy'.
-(Translation is mine).
 The appropriate nuance here appears to be the seat of affection or of intimate thoughts.

 It's apparent that the heart is not an organ of 'visual perception' in the ordinary sense.
 By saying that we 'see' with the heart, the author is referring to a different kind of seeing from simple percervoir par les yeux.
 'Seeing' involves not merely noting the physical properties of a physical object; it involves interpreting and understanding that which is seen.
 Moreover, this interpreting and understanding is not related to the intellect, but to the emotions.